momocow/HanaYome/README.md

 ## TODO
 - [ ] rewriting scripts following the NodeJS-supported ES6 standard
 > Except `import`/`export` since the concern about ES6 vs CommonJS
-> is the compatability for browsers; however, the Hanayome is an desktop application and does not depend on browsers.
+> is the compatibility for browsers; however, the Hanayome is an desktop application and does not depend on browsers.
 It uses Electron to build the app and already has a Chromium inside.

 - [ ] reconstructing the project using AngularJS
 - [ ] a version control system including auto-update